 Doctor of Ministry (D.Min.)

 Several prerequisites are required for admissions into the D.Min. program.
-These include holding a Master of Divinity degree or equivalent, being ordained or its equivalent, and three years’ experience in ministry.
-A complete application, payment of the non-refundable application fee: $50 domestic; $250 for international applicants, and scholarly writing sample are required.
+These include holding a Master of Divinity degree or equivalent, being ordained or its equivalent, and three years’ professional experience in ministry.
+A complete application, payment of the non-refundable application fee: $50 domestic; $250 for international applicants, two personal statements of approximately 250-300 words each, and scholarly writing sample are required.
+One academic reference, one clergy/representative of your religious tradition, and one professional reference is required.
 English as a Second Language applicants must have a TOEFL score of at least 550 (paper version) or 80 (internet version).

-In addition to the basic D.Min. requirements, applicants to the Pastor as Spiritual Leader emphasis shall provide additional narrative materials.
+In addition to the basic D.Min. requirements, applicants to the Pastor as Spiritual Leader, Pastoral Care and Counseling, and Chaplaincy/Spiritual Care Research Literacy concentrations shall provide additional narrative materials.
 Contact Admission for more information.

 Application deadlines vary between terms.
 For further admissions requirements including provisional admission, admission status, candidacy, and application information, please refer to the D.Min.
-Student Handbook.
+Student Handbook or contact the APS Office at marin-APS@redlands.edu.

 If you wish to apply to one of our master’s or doctoral programs and your undergraduate education was not in English, we require that you take the TOEFL and send your score to SFTS.
 Our institutional code number is 4685.
 To be considered for admission, you must earn a minimum score of 550 (213 on the computer-based, 80 internet-based) on the TOEFL.